Java Data Types & Variables Interview Questions

 Integer Overflow in Java

-Java uses finals to declare constants, prevent method overriding, and restrict inheritance.
-The static keyword indicates that a member belongs to the class itself rather than to any specific instance (object) of that class. const is not a keyword in Java.
+Finals are used to declare constants, prevent method overriding, and restrict inheritance. static belongs to the class rather than instances (objects). const is not a keyword in Java.

 The final keyword turns a variable into a constant, preventing any changes to its value after assignment. static Makes a variable shared across all instances of a class.
 Java does not use const.